n9p7v/NBMqtt/README.md

 It serves as an extension and relies on the [MKRNB library](https://github.com/arduino-libraries/MKRNB) for its functionality.

 ## License
-Copyright (c) 2024.
+Copyright (c) 2024 Nicholas Dimitriou.
 All rights reserved.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.